statamic/docs/content/collections/extending-docs/tags.md

 template: page
 updated_by: 42bb2659-2277-44da-a5ea-2f1eed146402
 updated_at: 1569264076
-intro: Ultimately a Tag is nothing more than a PHP Method called from an Antlers template.
+intro: Ultimately a Tag is nothing more than a PHP method called from an Antlers or Blade template.
 This common pattern allows non-PHP developers to take advantage of dynamic features in their site easily without writing any code.
 stage: 1
 id: 098cb1c5-94c2-4bc0-add7-9aad39951d67
 ---